 You can also get a jump on the crowds by booking a breakfast reservation before the park opens to gain access before other guests.
 My family and I have had good luck with this.

 In the past we have booked early breakfast reservations at Crystal Palace and also Be Our Guest.
-After leaving Be Our Guest we hopped right onto Seven Dwarfs Mine Train with only about a 15 minute wait!
+Then we hopped right onto Seven Dwarfs Mine Train with only about a 15 minute wait!

 When it comes to getting inside a crowded Disney World park, you definitely want to get past security and through the gates so you can tap your magic band and enter with as little hassle as possible.
 It helps to take a moment to see what lines are moving before you step into the fray.